lynnfaraday/aresmush.com/_root/tutorials/code/overview.md

 ## What Ares Code is Like

 The Ares game server code is written in Ruby.
-The Ares web portal front-end is written in Ember.JS javascript.
+The Ares Web Portal front-end is written in Ember.JS javascript.
 These are mainstream languages, so you'll find tons of tutorials, reference guides and community support sites.
 It's far easier to find someone with Ruby or Javascript experience than to find someone who knows MUSH softcode.

 Many people find Ares code more readable and easier to learn than softcode.
 Here is the code for the `cookie` command, which gives a cookie to a list of names.